Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Methods

 We recruited a total of 23 participants through social media postings on LinkedIn, publications, and referrals.
 To ensure participants had experience designing crowdsourced RAI content work tasks, we asked potential participants to provide information about their background (i.e., job title and sector) and the type of RAI tasks they previously designed.
 We provided predefined options based on prior literature on types of RAI content work~\cite{zhang2024aura} and types of sensitive content~\cite{zheng2011task, shevlane2023model, weidinger2023sociotechnical}.

-We asked for the type of organization each participant belonged to (e.g., academia, industry), the type of tasks they request (i.e., data generation, content removal, adversarial prompting, etc.), and the type of sensitive content within their tasks (e.g., misinformation, violent and graphic content, etc.), and their location country.
+We asked for the type of organization each participant belonged to (e.g., academia, industry), the type of tasks they typically request (e.g., data generation, content removal, adversarial prompting, etc.), and the type of sensitive content within their tasks (e.g., misinformation, violent and graphic content, etc.), and their location country.
 We also asked participants to provide optional examples of tasks they requested to further understand their experience.
-Each participant received \$30 for their participation.
+Each participant received \$30\footnote{One participant located in Portugal was paid the equivalent of \$30.} for their participation.
 The lead institution's institutional review board (IRB) approved the study protocol.

 In our recruitment and interview, we referred to the content shown within RAI content tasks as \textit{sensitive content}, although prior literature may use alternative terms such as potentially ``harmful'' or ``distressing'' ~\cite{bharucha2023content, zhang2024aura, solaiman_evaluating_2023}.
 We chose the term ``sensitive'' because it aligns with the language commonly used on crowdsourcing platforms like Prolific for content that may \textit{potentially} cause harm through exposure and is likely what task designers may be most familiar with~\cite{prolific2025participant, prolific2025sensitive}.
 To help participants determine whether their work involved sensitive content, we included concrete examples drawn from prior literature: data generation (e.g., submitting toxic language), data labeling (e.g., identifying sexual content), content removal (e.g., deciding whether content should be model-suppressed), and adversarial prompting (e.g., writing prompts likely to elicit violent model outputs).